Agostino Brunias: Career in the West Indies

 At the end of 1764, Brunias left London for the British West Indies under the employ of Sir William Young.
 Young was at that time newly-appointed "President of the Commission for the Sale of Ceded Lands in Dominica, Saint Vincent, Grenada and Tobago", following the Treaty of Paris, where the French had ceded the territories in the Lesser Antilles to the British.
 Then in 1768 Sir William Young was appointed Lieutenant Governor of Dominica, and in 1770 Young was appointed Governor of Dominica.
 Brunias accompanied Young on his travels through the West Indies.
 The opportunity provided him with subject matter including indigenous Carib life and evolving 18th-century creole cultures.
 His first sketches of the West Indies were done in Bridgetown in 1765, one of which was turned into a popular engraving titled "Barbados Mulatto Girl."
-Following Sir William Young, Brunias settled in settled in Dominica's capital, Roseau.
+Following Sir William Young, Brunias settled in Dominica's capital, Roseau.
 From the West Indies, Brunias submitted two drawings to the Society of Artists' exhibition of 1770 in London.
 Governor Young remained Brunias' primary patron until 1773, when he returned home to Britain.

 Brunias completed many sketches, watercolors, and oil paintings in the Caribbean.
 Like many artists working in the Americas, Brunias returned to Britain around 1775 in order to promote and sell his growing collection of work.
 In 1777 and 1779, three of his West Indian paintings were shown at the Royal Academy.
 He followed this accomplishment by publishing engravings of his West Indian paintings, some of which were "by his own hand".
 During this time he also created wall paintings of "Caribbean aborigines" for the antelibrary at Stowe House.
 During Brunias' absence from the West Indies, Dominica and St. Vincent were captured and occupied by the French; Britain did not regain the colonies until the Treaty of Versailles was signed in 1783.
 Brunias was finally able to return to Dominica in 1784, and remained there until his death on the island of Dominica in 1796.
-He returned to Dominica and St. Vincent with commissions, including one for a set of botanical drawings from Alexander Anderson, curator of the Botanic Gardens of St. Vincent.
+He returned to Dominica and St. Vincent with commissions, including one for a set of botanical drawings from Alexander Anderson, curator of the Saint Vincent and the Grenadines Botanic Gardens.

 During the Haitian Revolution in the 1790s, Toussaint Louverture, Haitian revolutionary and one of Brunias' supporters, wore eighteen buttons on his waistcoat which were each decorated with a different hand-painted miniature reproduction of Brunias' West Indian scenes.
 Engravings of his designs continued to be published posthumously.
 Harvard University's Fogg Museum, Yale Center for British Art and Tate (London) own examples of his works.
 His work has also been acquired by the Victoria and Albert Museum, Cooper Hewitt, Smithsonian Design Museum, and The Brooklyn Museum.